Start a New Chapter

 Preparing to Transfer

 Want to make the most of you time while enrolled in community college?
 Bushnell University partners with community colleges around the state to provide a clear path to further your education.
-We recommend completing your AAOT or working directly with your admissions counselor for help choosing courses at your current school that will transfer to Bushnell.
+We recommend completing your AAOT or ASOT or working directly with your admissions counselor for help choosing courses at your current school that will transfer to Bushnell.

 Steps to Apply